 Using a DirectX 11 component based engine I created Boxhead in 3D, an old Flash game I've played a lot when I was young.
-I received the barebone engine from school and expanded it myself with features like hardware skinning, static batching, shadow mapping, PhysX cloth, post processing shaders, HUD and raycasting.
+I started off with a boilerplate framework and expanded its featureset by adding hardware skinning/animation, static batching, shadow mapping, PhysX cloth, post processing shaders and pathfinding.

 Besides this I did some research in steering behaviors, A* pathfinding and behavior trees.
 First in Unity3D and then in C++.

 Since Boxhead has enemies that have to find a way through the level, they needed some kind of way to calculate their paths.
 There are many kinds of pathfinding and I chose to try A* pathfinding and flow field pathfinding.

 The game strongly relies on a grid system because of the object and structure placement so having a grid to work with was very beneficial.